-The hawksbill turtle gets it common name from the shape of its curved, pointed beak, which resembles that of a bird of prey.
+The hawksbill turtle gets its common name from the shape of its curved, pointed beak, which resembles that of a bird of prey.
 They use this beak to feed on sponges and other invertebrates growing on coral reefs.
-Hawksbill turtles are less migratory and more reef-associated than other species of sea turtles.
+Hawksbill turtles spend part of their lives in the open ocean, but are more reef-associated than other species of sea turtles.

-They are generalist predators that forage on reefs for their favorite food, sponges, as well as a variety of other invertebrates that they find.
+Hawksbill turtles are generalist predators that forage on reefs for their favorite food, sponges, as well as a variety of other invertebrates that they find.
+Some of the sponges and small animals that the hawksbill turtles consume are toxic.
+Fortunately, their body fat can absorb the toxins without making the turtle ill, but their meat is potentially poisonous to humans.
 Unlike other sea turtle species, which may cross entire ocean basins several times throughout their lifetime, hawksbill turtles may have home reefs (and even favorite hiding places on the reef) where they spend much of their adult lives.

-Unfortunately there are many threats to hawksbill turtle populations, and scientists consider this species to be critically endangered (very highly vulnerable to extinction).
+Unfortunately, there are many threats to hawksbill turtle populations, and scientists consider this species to be critically endangered (very highly vulnerable to extinction).
 Coastal development has reduced the area where they can successfully nest, dogs and other animals often destroy their nests, and people harvest their eggs for food.
-They have medium sized, beautiful carapaces (shells), and historically there was a strong market for adult hawksbill turtle shells.
+They have medium-sized, beautiful carapaces (shells), and historically there was a strong market for adult hawksbill turtle shells.
 Hunting of adults still occurs in many places, where individuals are either captured at sea or taken from their nesting beaches.
-Hawksbill Turtles are also accidentally captured in fishing operations targeting other species (sign our petition to tell President Trump to enforce better protections from trawl nets).
+Hawksbill turtles are also accidentally captured in fishing operations targeting other species.
 Finally, because they are the species of sea turtle most closely tied to coral reefs, threats to that vulnerable ecosystem and to the sponges and other species that live on them add to the negative pressure that hawksbill turtles experience.
-All of these threats have combined to drive hawksbill turtles populations to dangerously low levels.
+All of these threats have combined to drive hawksbill turtle populations to dangerously low levels.
 Naturally, only one or two of thousands of eggs will make it to adulthood.
-These added anthropogenic pressures on nests, juveniles, and young adults make the chance of survival even worse.
-Many countries around the world offer hawksbill turtles some or complete legal protection, but even in those places, threats to their nesting beaches persist.
-Legal measures often extend to turtle nests but rarely extend to the beaches themselves, so alteration of natural habitat continues to threaten this and other marine turtles.
+These added anthropogenic pressures on nests, juveniles, and young adults make the chance of survival even more challenging.